DinaTaklit/JavaScript-The-Hard-Parts-v2/README.md

 - Finish running the function - JS removes it from call stack
 - Whatever is top of the call stack => that’s the function we’re currently running

+## 2. Functions & Callbacks

+### 2.1 Callbacks & Higher Order Functions

+- Enables powerful pro-level functions like map, filter, reduce (a core aspect of functional programming)
+- Makes our code more declarative and readable
+- We can generalize the function to make it reusable
+-
 ## Credits

 All credits goes for front end master course javascript-hard-parts-v2/ by Will Sentance